Gabby's Dollhouse: The Movie: Production

 In April 2024, DreamWorks Animation announced a feature-length film based on the Netflix series Gabby's Dollhouse, titled Gabby's Dollhouse: The Movie, with Ryan Crego attached to direct and Steven Schweickart producing, while series creators Traci Paige Johnson and Jennifer Twomey would serve as executive producers.
 Laila Lockhart Kraner would also reprise her role as Gabby.
-In February 2025, it was revealed that Maria Bamford and Mimi Webb had joined the cast of the film.
 In April 2025, during CinemaCon, Kristen Wiig and Gloria Estefan were announced to have joined the film.
 Logan Bailey, Eduardo Franco, Juliet Donenfeld, Donovan Patton, Sainty Nelsen, Maggie Lowe, Carla Tassara, Tara Strong and Secunda Wood were also announced to reprise their roles from the show.
 In May 2025, with the release of the trailer, it was announced that Ego Nwodim, Kyle Mooney, Melissa Villaseñor, Thomas Lennon, Jason Mantzoukas, and Fortune Feimster had joined the cast.
 Stephanie Economou composed the score.

 Principal photography began on July 10, 2024, in Vancouver, British Columbia.